MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 - A viewer to display protected files when a native application cannot open it.

-- A PowerShell module to apply and remove classification labels and protection from files.
+- A PowerShell module to discover sensitive information in files, and apply or remove classification labels and protection from files.

+    There's currently a separate installation option that includes an updated version of this PowerShell module for a preview version of the [Azure Information Protection scanner](../deploy-aip-scanner.md).
+The scanner runs as a service on Windows Server and lets you discover, classify, and protect files on data stores such as network shares and SharePoint Server libraries.

-- The Rights Management client that communicates with the Azure Rights Management (Azure RMS) service to encrypt and protect files.
+- The Rights Management client that communicates with the protection service (Azure Rights Management) to encrypt and protect files.

-With the exception of the viewer, the Azure Information Protection unified labeling client cannot be used with applications and services that communicate directly with the Azure Rights Management service or Active Directory Rights Management Services.
+With the exception of the viewer, the Azure Information Protection unified labeling client cannot be used with applications and services that communicate directly with the protection service or Active Directory Rights Management Services.

 If you have AD RMS and want to migrate to Azure Information Protection, see [Migrating from AD RMS to Azure Information Protection](../migrate-from-ad-rms-to-azure-rms.md).